-We offer various levels in Spanish, from Complete Beginner to Advanced.
+We offer various course levels in Spanish, from beginner to advanced.

 We teach European Spanish, but some references are made to the other forms of Spanish spoken around the world, especially to Spanish spoken in Latin America.

 This level is suitable for those who have never studied Spanish before.

 At the end of this course you will:

 - have had an introduction to the language (pronunciation, vocabulary and grammar)

 - be confident in exchanging personal information, daily and leisure activities

 - have learnt about the culture of the countries where Spanish is spoken